iZusi/iZusi/README.md

 ## Learning Journeys

 ### Arduino Programming Journey
 - 🚀 Ongoing exploration of Arduino programming and electronics.

 ### CS50 Python Completion
 - ✅ Successfully completed Harvard's CS50 Introduction to Programming with Python.
 - 🌱 Continuing to apply Python skills in various projects and challenges.

+### Data Science and Machine Learning
+- 🌐 Currently diving into the world of data science to build a strong foundation.
+- 📚 Learning key concepts, tools, and techniques in data analysis, visualization, and manipulation.
+- 🤖 Exploring machine learning as the next step to leverage data for intelligent decision-making.

+## Contact
 - 📫 [![LinkedIn](https://img.shields.io/badge/Connect-LinkedIn-blue)](https://www.linkedin.com/in/iomozusi)
 [![Email](https://img.shields.io/badge/Email-Contact-brightgreen)](mailto:iyke.zusi@gmail.com)